Rutja

 Rutja is a village in Haljala Parish, Lääne-Viru County, northern Estonia.
 It is located on the coast of the Bay of Finland and on the western shore of the Selja River.
-It neighbours Karepa in the east.
+It borders Karepa to the east.

-Rutja has beautiful beaches and (mainly pine) forests.
-It was first mentioned in 1489.
+Rutja has attractive beaches and (mainly pine) forests.

+Name

+Rutja was attested in historical sources as Heuschlag zu Ruddy (as the name of a meadow) in 1498, Stranddörfern Ruddi u Sulli in 1652, Raudja in 1792, and Rudja in 1871.
+The Finnish linguist Lauri Kettunen suggested that the name comes from ruttaja 'one who hurries'.
+In Finnish, hydronyms beginning with Ruta- derived from the dialect word ruta 'mud, slime resulting from plant decomposition', which according to the Finnish onomastician Sirkka Paikkala may have referred to the muddiness of the shore; this could also be the origin of the name of the coastal village of Rutja.

+History

-A disused Soviet military airfield Rutja Airfield is located in Rutja.
-It was home to 66th Soviet Attack Air Regiment which flew up to 45 Su-17 aircraft.
+Rutja Airfield, a disused Soviet military airfield, is located in Rutja.
+It was home to the 66th Soviet Attack Air Regiment, which flew as many as 45 Su-17 aircraft.

+In 2022, exercises for Operation Saber Strike were held in Rutja.